Stoicism And The Art Of Happiness – 5 Gruesome Facts

 This idea of preparing for the worst may ring a bell with those of you familiar with cognitive behavioural therapy (CBT).
 Indeed, as part of a technique called emotional habituation, CBT therapists often ask their clients repeatedly to visualise fearful events as if they've already happened.
 By training them to confront these events in a controlled manner, clients become more effective at managing their anxiety and worrying less about the future.

 A word of warning though.
-Simply hoping for the best might be delusional, but so are catastrophising and too much negative thinking.
+Simply hoping for the best might be delusional, but so is catastrophising.
 A Stoical approach to loving your fate forces you to look at events and outcomes from all angles – the good and the bad.
 The overall position then becomes one of neutrality.

 Ryan Holiday puts it nicely: